Muz1K1zuM/PoisonKiller_bof/README.md

 ## Known Issues / Bugs

-- **Beacon instability after intensive use** — after several kill operations in the same session the beacon may become unstable and crash on subsequent operations.
-The exact cause is unclear — possibly accumulated process state corruption or internal driver callbacks marking the process that used the IOCTL. **Workaround**: always use a clean, dedicated sacrificial beacon exclusively for driver operations.
-Never use your main C2 beacon for these operations.
-If the sacrificial beacon dies, simply spawn a new one.
+- **Beacon instability after intensive use** — loading/unloading drivers and killing processes in the same beacon session causes accumulated state corruption.
+The beacon may crash unexpectedly during subsequent operations. **Always use a fresh, dedicated sacrificial beacon exclusively for PoisonKiller operations.** Never use your main persistence beacon.
+If the sacrificial beacon dies, spawn a new one and continue.
+I did not manage to solve this.

-- **Intermittent unload failure** — in some sessions `NtUnloadDriver` fails with `0xC0000034`.
-Workaround: reboot the target to clear kernel state.

 ---

-## Future Research

-### 1. Second IOCTL in PoisonX.sys

-The original research identifies **2 IOCTLs** but only reverses the process kill one (`0x22E010`).
-The first IOCTL was not analyzed and may expose a kernel memory R/W primitive.

-### 2. Kernel Callback Removal BOF

-Removing callbacks registered via `PsSetCreateProcessNotifyRoutine` before killing processes would enable more reliable EDR termination.
-This requires a driver with a kernel memory R/W primitive.

-### 3. PDB Path Removal

-The PDB path `D:\Build\PoisonX\Hide\x64\Release\Hide.pdb` is detectable via string analysis.
-Zeroing it without breaking the Authenticode signature is still an open problem — `strip` breaks the PE checksum.

-### 4. bof_dropper — In-Memory Staging

-A dropper BOF that receives the driver as bytes from the C2 would eliminate the manual upload step and enable full in-memory staging.

 ---